xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 The Design application may be used to visualize topology, run simulations as well as perform optimizations and uses network models which has been created prior, or built using the Collector application.

 This tutorial provides a sampler of some of the features available in Crosswork Planning Design.
-The exercises in this lab may be run using the following dCloud Lab:
-**Crosswork Planning 7.0 (1n) with KVM Topology (3n)**
+The exercises in this lab may be run using the following dCloud Lab: **Crosswork Planning 7.0 (1n) with KVM Topology (3n)**

-Note: Please ensure that Smart Licensing has been setup prior to running collection.
+Note: Please ensure that Smart Licensing has been setup prior to trying the exercises in this tutorial.

 #### Getting started

-Your task is to use an unprocessed network model in the WAE Design application to do the following:
+Your task is to use an unprocessed network model in the Crosswork Planning Design application to do the following:

 - Logically group nodes to make the topology easy to navigate
 - Create a traffic simulation using measured data from the network

-[INFO] Some tasks in this exercise are usually performed during the collection and model building process of the WAE server.
-The WAE Design application is used in this exercise to demonstrate step-by-step details of that process.
+[INFO] Some tasks in this exercise are usually performed during the collection and model building process of the Crosswork Planning server.
+The Crosswork Planning Design application is used in this exercise to demonstrate step-by-step details of that process.

-#### Step 0 Launch WAE Design
+#### Step 0 Launch Crosswork Planning Design
-- From the Desktop, Launch Open the WAE Design directory
+- From the Desktop, Launch Open the Crosswork Planning Design directory
 - The open the `MATE` Application

 ![start-design.gif](start-design.gif)